arakasi72/rtinst/README.md

 After you have run the script and everything is working, I suggest a reboot, the script does not automate this reboot, you need to do it manually using the reboot command.

-For a detailed installation guide go to: [Guide](https://github.com/arakasi72/rtinst/wiki/Guide)
+For a detailed installation guide, and additional information on all the features, go to: [Guide](https://github.com/arakasi72/rtinst/wiki/Guide)

 -------------------------------------------------------------------------